конфигурация доступа для slapd, автономного демона LDAP (access configuration for slapd, the stand-alone LDAP daemon)

 refers to the authenticated DN as opposed to the authorized DN of

-modifier.
-An example is the selfwrite
+the self modifier.
+An example is the selfwrite access to the

 member attribute of a group, which allows one to add/delete its